gamedevware/charon/docs/gamedata/publication.rst

 .. code-block:: bash

-   charon DATA EXPORT --dataBase ".\gamedata.json" --mode publication --languages {en-US} --output ".\StreamingAssets\gamedata_pub.json" --outputFormat json
+   dnx dotnet-charon -- DATA EXPORT --dataBase ".\gamedata.json" --mode publication --languages {en-US} --output ".\StreamingAssets\gamedata_pub.json" --outputFormat json

 - Use the ``--languages`` parameter to specify the language(s) you want to publish.
 Or omit parameter to publish all languages.
 - Use the ``--outputFormat`` parameter to specify the export format - ``json`` or ``msgpack``.